ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

   - revolution
 ---

 How I lost my mind (and won an AI war) for a depressed octopus office worker: a tale of shrimp, sharks, and prompt-engineering madness.

 ***

 ### Chapter 1: The vision

-I had heard about these AI image creators and decided to try it.
-And then it began, as all terrible ideas do, with a
+To understand what fake imagery can look like, one has to do it.
+So I investigated these AI image creators.
+And browsing around it began, as all terrible ideas do, with a whisper: "What if under water, but capitalism?"
-whisper: "What if under water, but capitalism?"

 Armed with nothing but a keyboard and a dream of a silly image, I set out to create the ultimate underwater dystopian office scene—a place where octopuses ring up kelp groceries, clownfish drown in paperwork, and shrimp riot against the 1% (plankton).

 After more thought, the final prompt for the text-to-image: